 Southern sweet cornbread is infused with delicious pumpkin in these quick muffins.
 Pumpkin Cornbread Muffins taste like fall in a small, tasty, package.

 Last year, my recipes were full of curry flavors.
 I don’t know why.
 I just got on one of those kicks.
-I’ve talked about them here and here.
-Well, this year I’m all about baking my pumpkin goods.
+I’ve talked about them a few times on my blog.
+Because of this, I’m all about baking my pumpkin goods this year.
 However, these are not your typical pumpkin muffins, breads, etc.

 Yup.
 Today, I’m all about these pumpkin cornbread muffins.
 Not only are they sweet, but have the delicious cornbread flavor that you’re hoping for.
-These muffins are perfect with a little whipped honey butter, or with some spicy greens and barbecue, or just plan right out of the pan after they’ve cooled enough to scarf down.
+These muffins are perfect with a little whipped honey butter.
+They are also good with some spicy greens and barbecue.
+Finally, you just eat them plain right out of the pan after they’ve cooled enough to scarf down.
 No?
 Just me??

 Since I was down for the count almost all of Saturday, I wasn’t able to make all the express I wanted to.
 This means that last night I baked these babies up, photographed them, and I’m writing about on the way in to work today.
 Nothing like waiting until the last minute.